Reviewed 6th January

 The inspector will ensure the area of the home worked in is left clean and tidy.

 Engineers are expected to take all reasonable measures to maintain their ACS qualifications, including planning ahead, as maintaining gas safety competence is essential for registered gas engineers.
-However, during the COVID-19 pandemic some ACS assessment centres closed or are now operating at reduced capacity.
-This led to some engineers being unable to take their ACS reassessment or experiencing a delay in securing a date for reassessment.

-To maintain their Gas Safe registration, engineers must ensure that expired ACS qualifications are renewed:
+To maintain their Gas Safe registration, engineers must ensure that expired ACS qualifications are renewed.

 After 31 March 2021 Gas Safe Register will only consider renewal of Gas Safe registration without current ACS in exceptional circumstances.
 Engineers will be expected to evidence that they have made reasonable attempts to find alternate assessment provision (e.g. provision of evidence of rebooked assessments by original provider and correspondence with at least two alternate providers, seeking alternative assessment arrangements) before requesting their circumstances are taken into consideration for renewal of their Gas Safe registration.
 Renewal of Gas Safe registration in these circumstances, will be considered on a case by case basis and is not guaranteed.